kecoyo/prettier-config/README.md

 # prettier-config-ljlx

-Prettier config used at GitHub
+Prettier config used at ljlx

 ## Usage